vontonks/vontonks.github.io/_posts/2022-05-16-still-uncertain.md

 Yes but so uncertainty.

-I've started a new job, kind of, with ;internal communications' tacked onto my current journalist role.
+I've started a new job, kind of, with 'internal communications' tacked onto my current journalist role.
 My new job title is 'Senior Writer' -- something I was consulted on and honestly I quite like.
 Look at me, I'm 'senior'.
 Also: more money.

 The uncertainty is partly an ego thing -- I'm not a journalist and they're the like people with the scoops or whatever, but I'm also not a marketing guy or, I dunno, anything